 With some of the best Audio consoles in Australia sitting right in JMC’s studios, it’s no wonder so many of our Music students produce and record their own music during their studies.
 With an SSL Duality on each campus, students can team up with an Audio Engineering student to become a recording artist from the get-go.

 Music Arranger / Transcriber

 Artists often require Music Arrangers to arrange songs for different bands and ensembles.
 They help reconceptualise songs and they can write individual extracted parts for each instrument.
-There are times when major record labels need to transcribe recorded songs so it can be sent to the publisher.
-This is where a Music Arranger can transcribe the audio recording onto industry standard software programs like Sibelius or Final and create a lead sheet or full orchestral chart.
+There are times when major record labels need to transcribe recorded songs so they can be sent to the publisher.
+This is where a Music Arranger can transcribe the audio recording onto industry-standard software programs like Sibelius or Final and create a lead sheet or full orchestral chart.

-There are so many other roles and opportunities that comes from studying Music, learning different genres and networking.
-To just name a few, you could also become a; Songwriter, Copyright Specialist, Resident Musician, Music Consultant, Tour Promoter, Arranger, Music Programmer and so much more.
+There are so many other roles and opportunities that come from studying Music, learning different genres and networking.
+To just name a few, you could also become a Songwriter, Copyright Specialist, Resident Musician, Music Consultant, Tour Promoter, Arranger, Music Programmer and so much more.